HL7/davinci-deqm/input/pagecontent/gaps-examples.md

 #### Step 3 - Rerun for a Gaps in Care Report

 The provider rerun the Colorectal Cancer Screening Gaps in Care Report and confirmed that the [open gap] for *Gaps Patient01* and the [prospective gap] for *Gaps Patient03* were closed.
-Note that in the Figure 4.4-5 below, the DetectedIssue resource for *Gaps Patient01* now has the gap status code "closed-gap", because the [open gap] is now closed.
+Note that in the Figure 4.4-6 below, the DetectedIssue resource for *Gaps Patient01* now has the gap status code "closed-gap", because the [open gap] is now closed.
 The *Gaps Patient01* shows a recent colonoscopy.
-Figure 4.4-6 shows that there are no changes to *Gaps Patient02* comparing to the initially generated report, it still shows [closed gap].
-Figure 4.4-7 shows that the [prospective gap] is now a [closed gap].
+Figure 4.4-7 shows that there are no changes to *Gaps Patient02* comparing to the initially generated report, it still shows [closed gap].
+Figure 4.4-8 shows that the [prospective gap] is now a [closed gap].
+Figure 4.4-9 shows that additional information has been provided as progress towards closing the gap but the gap status does not change.

-{% include img-portrait.html img="gic-colonoscopy-example-pt1-step3-gap-closed.png" caption = "Figure 4.4-5 Gaps in Care Resources Colonoscopy Gaps Patient01 Example: Step 3 - Open Gap Closed" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt1-step3-gap-closed.png" caption = "Figure 4.4-6 Gaps in Care Resources Colonoscopy Gaps Patient01 Example: Step 3 - Open Gap Closed" %}

-{% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 4.4-6 Gaps in Care Resources Colonoscopy Gaps Patient02 Example: Step 3 - Closed Gap" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt2-step1-no-gap.png" caption = "Figure 4.4-7 Gaps in Care Resources Colonoscopy Gaps Patient02 Example: Step 3 - Closed Gap" %}

-{% include img-portrait.html img="gic-colonoscopy-example-pt3-step3-prospective-gap-closed.png" caption = "Figure 4.4-7 Gaps in Care Resources Colonoscopy Gaps Patient03 Example: Step 3 - Prospective Gap Closed" %}
+{% include img-portrait.html img="gic-colonoscopy-example-pt3-step3-prospective-gap-closed.png" caption = "Figure 4.4-8 Gaps in Care Resources Colonoscopy Gaps Patient03 Example: Step 3 - Prospective Gap Closed" %}

+{% include img-portrait.html img="gic-colonoscopy-example-pt4-step3-open-gap.png" caption = "Figure 4.4-9 Gaps in Care Resources Colonoscopy Gaps Patient04 Example: Step 3 - Care Gap Remark - Open Gap" %}

 {% include examplebutton.html example="get-gaps-bundle-rerun-example" b_title = "Click Here To See Example of the Gaps in Care Report Described in Step 3" %}